Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

-A leading customer contact organization, Talk2Rep hires work at home agents who can type at least 30 words a minute and multi-task with ease.
+A leading outsourced customer contact organization, OutPlex hires work at home agents who can type at least 30 words a minute and multi-task with ease.
 Just a High School education is all you need for this job.

 Uhaul expects you have at least 6 months previous customer service experience, which is not too shabby as far as a company requiring experience is concerned.

-Now that you have a some options, here’s some more information that will get you going:
+Now that you know of companies that hire work from home Customer Service Reps., here’s some more information that will get you going: